 I am not suggesting that we turn away and ignore all that is happening around us.
 Together with the awareness of this moment, I simultaneously collect signs of all the life and beauty that surrounds me in a world that can be brutally unforgiving.
 The smile of a child, a shared glance between lovers, a beautiful song, a colorful sunset - I collect all of these and more which helps me create my answer to all of the sadness and uncertainty that has characterized our lives as of late.

-It's true - we may not have all the answers - we don’t know precisely why we are here, why all this has befallen us, or if there is a reason why we are here.
+It's true - we may not have all the answers - we don’t know precisely why we are here, why all this has befallen us, or if there is a plan behind it all.
 But it is not a coincidence that it is written in the Torah “choose life so that you may live.”
 (Deuteronomy 30:19) Every day we have the choice to anchor ourselves to all the good and the beauty that surrounds us.
 And we should do so for no other reason that this life is a gift, the best one we have.

 I heard a quote recently from the author Henry James that I think best sums up this idea: “I don't know why we live—the gift of life comes to us from I don't know what source or for what purpose; but I believe we can go on living for the reason that life is the most valuable thing we know anything about…”

 What I am trying to say, friends, is not that this uncertainty is good for us.
-I hope and pray that it will pass and the routine, mundane days will return quickly.
-Yet alongside this prayer there is no denying that this feeling of uncertainty is here, its present, and it will never completely disappear.
+I hope and pray that it will pass and that routine, mundane days will return quickly.
+Yet alongside this prayer there is no denying that this feeling of uncertainty is here, it is present, and it will never completely disappear.
 What Pekudei teaches us is that we can build mechanisms in our own lives that will help us deal with uncertainty.
-For the Israelites in the desert it was the badim that helped them move more quickly from place to place.
-For me it is reminding myself of all the pleasant, beautiful, good things happening around me at any given moment - those things that keep me grounded in this moment and that give me a reason to get up each morning and do my small part to help build a world a bit better than how it was when I found it.
+For the Israelites in the desert it was the badim that helped them move quickly from place to place.
+For me it is reminding myself of all the pleasant, beautiful, good things happening around me at any given moment - those things that keep me grounded in this moment and that give me a reason to get up each morning, to do my small part to help build a world a bit better than how it was when I found it.

 May we all be blessed with the courage to look our uncertainty in the face, ask the hard questions, and emerge strengthened as we recognize all the good that surrounds us.